Yintai-Ding/SDIC-Project-YintaiDing/README.md

 --------------

-There is a zip which name is'**data-20.zip**' which users should decompress to find the database.
+There is a zip which name is'**data-20.zip**' inside of the tag '**Database**'which users should download and decompress to find the database.
 Remember to move the '**data-20.db**' file to the folder '**SDIC Project**' or users could change file path in the program manually.

 Within the '**SDIC Project**' folder there are two subfolder '**elements**' and '**geometries**'.
 These folders contains information for elements and relative position for atoms in sample molecules which are necessary to check the validation of data in the database.
 The '**fragments_generation.py**' contains functions help checking the validation of data.
 If the users wants to check the validation of the data in the provided database, they could run the file '**test_case.py**' by: